pivotal/docs-tap/api-auto-registration/usage.hbs.md

 ### <a id='existing-spring-project'></a>Using an existing Spring Boot project using springdoc

-If you have an existing Spring Boot app that exposes an API, you can generate OpenAPI spec using springdoc.
-See the ["Getting Started" guide from springdoc](https://springdoc.org/#getting-started)
+If you have an existing Spring Boot app that exposes an API, you can generate OpenAPI specifications using springdoc.
+See the [springdoc documentation](https://springdoc.org/#getting-started)

-Once you have springdoc configured and an OpenAPI automatically generated, you can choose one of the three methods of creating the APIDescriptor custom resource.
+After you have springdoc configured and an OpenAPI automatically generated, you can choose one of the three methods of creating the APIDescriptor custom resource.
-We recommend having your Spring Boot app to be managed using Workloads and the Out-Of-The-Box (OOTB) supply chain.
+VMware recommends having your Spring Boot app to be managed using Workloads and the Out-Of-The-Box (OOTB) supply chain.
 See the [Use Out-Of-The-Box (OOTB) supply chains](#using-ootb-supply-chain) for further instructions.
-Alternatively, if you would like to use custom supply chains, see the [Using Custom Supply Chains](#using-custom-supply-chain) section.
+Alternatively, if you want to use custom supply chains, see [Using Custom Supply Chains](#using-custom-supply-chain).
-Lastly, if you would like to use a different Gitops process or manage the APIDescriptor CR manually, see the [Using other GitOps processes or Manually](#using-gitops-manually) section.
+Lastly, if you want to use a different Gitops process or manage the APIDescriptor CR manually, see the [Using other GitOps processes or Manually](#using-gitops-manually) section.

 ## <a id='create-api-descriptor'></a>Create APIDescriptor Custom Resource